JaimieHemmings/HTML-CSS-Project/README.md

 4. [Bootstrap 5](https://getbootstrap.com/)
 5. [Font Awesome](https://fontawesome.com/)
 6. Photoshop
-    - Photoshop was used to resize and optimise images in preparation for use on the Tamar Aquatics Website.
+    - Photoshop was used to resize and optimise images in preparation for use on the Fish Aquatics Website.
 7. Git
     - Git was used for Version Control.
 8. GitHub